dmbarbour/wikilon/docs/SimplifyABC.md

 1. to discover useful, valid simplification rules
 2. to determine a good strategy for applying rules

 Simplification rules are behavior-preserving rewrites for our bytecode or a simple editable view thereof.
 A strategy is important to ensure simplification terminates and accomplishes something useful.
 Ideally, the simplifier itself should be simple and predictable enough for developers to internalize.

-In context of Wikilon, our simplifier will also be largely responsible for evaluating 'dictionary objects' as part of our [application models](ApplicationModel.md).
+The performance of the simplifiers will be relevant, too, because they'll run very frequently.